andywiecko/Majoranapp/DEVELOPER_GUIDE.md

     Info::DimensionsWarningOnly1D(L,W,H);
 ```

-such command checks if **only** `L>1`, otherwise an appropriate notification will be display on the screen (note: chain is one dimensional system).
+such command checks if **only** `L>1 and W=H=1`, otherwise an appropriate notification will be display on the screen (note: chain is the one-dimensional system).

-In the next step, user have to specify explicit form of the Hamiltonian, by selecting the terms and connections.
+In the next step, users have to specify the explicit form of the Hamiltonian, by selecting the terms and connections.
-Then, definition of the Hamiltonian object
+Then, the definition of the Hamiltonian object

 ```c++
     Hamiltonian<T> ham(L, deg);
 ```

-system size (number of sites = `L`) and degree of the system (`deg`) is specified.
+system size (the number of sites = `L`) and degree of the system (`deg`) is specified.

-`Filler<T>` class is used to fill the Hamiltonian matrix elements, e.g. implementation of the uniform chemical potential interaction(`ChemicalTerm`) can be achieved by the following
+`Filler<T>` class is used to fill the Hamiltonian matrix elements, e.g. implementation of the uniform chemical potential interaction (`ChemicalTerm`) can be achieved by the following

 ```c++
     // `i` enumerates sites